mavethee/Hackintosh-OpenCore-EFI-HP-ProBook-470-G1/README.md

 EFI premade is done for people with Intel and Broadcom WiFi Bluetooth cards!

 ### If you use Intel:
+Delete all Brcm kexts from EFI/OC/Kexts,
+Depending on macOS version, you're planning to use:
+* Airportitlwm_Big_Sur for macOS 11 Big Sur,
+* Airportitlwm_Catalina for macOS 10.15 Catalina,
+* Airportitlwm_Mojave for macOS 10.14 Mojave,
+* Airportitlwm_High_Sierra for macOS 10.13 High Sierra.
+After that rename chosen Airportitlwm kext to Airportitlwm.kext

-Delete all Brcm kexts from EFI/OC/Kexts and make a snapshot of config.plist in ProperTree!
+And then make a snapshot of config.plist in ProperTree!

 ### If you use Broadcom:
 Delete all Intel kexts from EFI/OC/Kexts